TTitcombe/Model-Inversion-SplitNN/README.md

 and therefore a decoder model can be trained.

 ### Aims
-This project aims to project SplitNNs from black box model inversion attack by applying differential privacy to the data being transferred between model parts.
+This project aims to protect SplitNNs from black box model inversion attack by adding noise to the data being transferred between model parts.
 The idea is that the stochasticity of intermediate data can stop a model from learning to invert it back into raw data.
+Additionally,
+we combine the noise addition with NoPeekNN, in which the model learns to create an intermediate distribution as uncorrelated with the input data as possible.
+While NoPeekNN does not provide any guarantees on data leakage, unlike differential privacy, we aim to demonstrate that it can provide some protection against a model inversion attack.

 ### Roadmap
 - [x] Proof of concept: show that the attack can be protected against